Oakraven79/pavlov_rcon_tcl/README.md

 - Make the item list easy to read.
 - Make the map list easier to read.
 - Make the window and fonts scale appropriately to the screen size.
-- Make a youtube video showing this in action
 - Turn this into something that is installable via pip

 ## Feedback?